It was the best of times.

 "Memory being what it is, as the most important detail, I hope this is correct.
 That within 30 minutes of power being restored and a Studio B camera being aimed at the dimly-lit news desk, Jodi McKay read the news that the now stricken city of Newcastle had suffered a severe earthquake.
 But was it Jodi?
 Memory, please!

 "A few odd events of the afternoon are in mind.
 A tall man wearing a striped shirt appeared in MCR telling all and sundry to evacuate the building because aftershocks were expected.
 We ignored him and kept on working.
 After all, who is that salesman to tell us what to do?
-It was station manager Denis Ledbury.
+Well, it was future station manager Denis Ledbury.
 Some time later, after many, many phone calls, I was getting a little tired of the drama.
 So when the MCR hotline rang one too many times, I grabbed the handset and quipped facetiously "Hello, NBN epicenter!"
-Seconds of silence, then sales manager Deborah Wright, sounding little perplexed, asked if everyone was safe and if the place was in fact still standing.
-I assured her all was well and we were really just waiting for power to return.
-(PS: I assume the two people were the managers I designated in 1989).
+Seconds of silence, then sales manager Deborah Wright, sounding a little perplexed, after asking just who I was (!), enquired after the safety of everyone, and if the place was still intact.
+I assured her all was well and we were really just waiting for power to return (PS: I assume the two people were in the roles I designated).

 Studio B